Luno-lab/lkdoc/docs/hooks/account/use-account.md

 | `type` | `KeypairType \| undefined` | Account type (optional) |

+> [!TIP]
-**Note**: The address is automatically converted to match the current chain's SS58 format when available.
+> The address is automatically converted to match the current chain's SS58 format when available.

 ## Related Hooks